Allan Bérubé: Biography

 Bérubé in later years liked to recall that Doris Kearns Goodwin called the book "remarkably evenhanded", as if it were surprising he could be committed to both scholarship and political activism.

 It was adapted as a film in 1994, narrated by Salome Jens and Max Cole, with a screenplay by Bérubé and the film's director, Arthur Dong.
 The film received a Peabody Award for excellence in documentary media in 1995.

 Because he was gay, he was not allowed to testify before the Senate Armed Services Committee when it held hearings on the exclusion of homosexuals from the U.S. military in 1993.
 He provided Senator Edward Kennedy with questions to pose at those hearings and submitted as written testimony a paper titled "Historical Overview of the Origins of the Military's Ban on Homosexuals".

 In the documentary film Over Our Dead Bodies (1991) by video artist Stuart Marshall, he is interviewed along with Michael Callen and others on the development of AIDS activism.
 He held several teaching positions in the 1990s.
-He taught at Stanford University in Fall 1991, the University of California at Santa Cruz in Winter 1991 and Spring 1992, Portland State University (Oregon) in Summer Session 1994, and the New School for Social Research in Fall 1996.
+He taught at Stanford University in Fall 1991, the University of California, Santa Cruz in Winter 1991 and Spring 1992, Portland State University in Summer Session 1994, and the New School for Social Research in Fall 1996.

 Bérubé received a MacArthur Fellowship in 1996.
 He received a Rockefeller grant from the Center for Lesbian and Gay Studies in 1994 to research a book on the Marine Cooks and Stewards Union, (Note: About 1998, it was described as: "Dream Ships Sail Away: A Gay Odyssey Through the Golden Age of Luxury Liners, a narrative history about how cooks and stewards who worked on passenger liners created one of the most democratic, multiracial, and pro-gay unions in the United States.) which was left unfinished when he died.
 As part of his research, he created No Red-Baiting!
 No Race-Baiting!
 No Queen-Baiting!, a 90-minute illustrated talk on the left-wing, multi-racial, and gay-friendly union.